Delhi violence: Activist Umar Khalid says several incidents attributed to him are not acts of terror

 Justice Mridul described the supplementary chargesheet as verbose.

-Khalid was accused without any proof of asking Iman to create a WhatsApp group to coordinate the protests, Pais said.
+Khalid was accused without any proof that he had asked Imam to create a WhatsApp group to coordinate the protests, Pais said.

 “There is no statement by anybody that I directed him to create this group,” he said.
 “There is no communication between me and him.
 At best we have been in just one meeting.”